okfn/handbook/text/courses/scraping.rst

    .. image:: http://farm9.staticflickr.com/8481/8163612088_fa538861bc_o_d.png

 #.
-Once you’ve done this, filter the constituency field for “(blank)” values - this will give you all the letter headings (If you’re not sure how to do this - check out this course (link to spreadsheets intro sort&filter)
+Once you’ve done this, filter the constituency field for “(blank)” values - this will give you all the letter headings (If you’re not sure how to do this - check out `this course </handbook/courses/sort-and-filter>`_
 #.
 Delete the rows (you can simply select all and right click on the rows to delete them)
 #.
 Turn off the filter to see the remaining rows
 #.
 Notice how the first column contains three pieces of information (Surname, Name and Party).
 Let’s split this up